seb-machac/xuno-api/README.md

 Double click "timetable?date=your_date&session=your_session_key.
 Click the pretty print button in the top left-hand corner.
-Press control + A to select everything. copy it all, and paste it into the timetable.json file.
+Press control + A to select everything. copy it all, and paste it into a new file called timetable.json.